chunjenpeng/reference_paper/README.md

-# IDEA_Input
+# Paper Survey

-Summary of the IDEA Input papers in [IMRAD](https://www.wikiwand.com/en/IMRAD) format :
+Summary of the input papers in [IMRAD](https://www.wikiwand.com/en/IMRAD) format :

 - **I**ntroduction: Why was the study undertaken?
 What problem was studied?
 - **M**ethods: How was the problem studied?